Is World Profit Worth $99/Month?

 Quick Summary of World Profit

-Rating: 2 out of 5.
-This platform has mediocre products and uses high-pressure sales tactics to get you to buy in.
+Rating: 2 This platform has mediocre products and uses high-pressure sales tactics to get you to buy in.

 World Profit (WP) is an online marketplace and affiliate marketing platform that offers website hosting and domains, paid advertising, traffic exchanges, email safelists, autoresponder programs, etc., that members can both use and sell.
 This company has been around since 1994, is based in Edmonton, Alberta, and was founded by George Kosch, Sandi Hunter and Jeffrey Lant.